Access to disability supports

 It is important to remember that the supports available from the department may not always be suitable.
 For example, a person with a chronic health issue may have their needs better met through health services.

 You may get assistance if you meet the criteria as determined under the Disability Act 2006.
-This Act is available from Victorian Legislation and Parliamentary Documents.
+This Act is available from Victorian Legislation and Parliamentary Documents (Go to Victorian Law Today then Search, Acts and use the key word Disability).

 What will the department’s Disability Intake and Response service need to know?